 - 1. Students must have completed or currently be enrolled in all required courses prior to making the formal application for a capstone project. - 2.
 Students must have completed at least 27 credits prior to making the formal application for a capstone project. - 3.
 Students must pay tuition for all three or six credits of the capstone project prior to its start. - 4.
 Students have up to 12 months to complete the capstone project.
-If after 12 months the project is not finished, students must register and pay tuition for a 1-credit continuing project course.
-This registration and tuition charge continues each subsequent term (fall, spring, summer) until the project is completed or the student drops out of the program.
+If after 12 months the project is not finished, students must register for an extension and pay a fee equal to one graduate credit.
+This registration for extension and fee continues each subsequent term (fall, spring, summer) until the project is completed or the student drops out of the program.
+Students may appeal using the Student Appeal Process/Grievance Procedure.